{{ root_page.title }}

 Watch Your Weight

-Obesity is when a person's body mass index (BMI) is 30 or above, meaning they are carrying too much fat for their sex and height.
-(To work out your BMI, divide your weight in kilograms by your height in metres squared).
+Obesity is when a person's body mass index (BMI) is 30 or above.
+Meaning htey are carring too much fat for their sex and height.

-Moderate exercise and changes to your diet are recommended if you want to loose weight, and reduce your risk of illnesses such as high blood pressure and diabetes.
+Moderate exercise and changes to your diet are vital to losing weight.
+Losing weight can also reduce risk of illnesses like high blood pressure and diabetes.